fredngu/travel-buddy/README.md

 From here, is just work improving the project!

 As soon as the dependencies are installed, the Express server can serve JSON and static assets (like images) in response to API calls from the React app.
-You can check on React app, routing plan, etc. and see how this arquitecture was implemented!
+You can check on the React app, routing plan, etc., and see how this architecture was implemented!
 Any request that isn't handled by React is passed on to the Express server.
-That means that you can call a route like `/api/travellers` from React using `fetch`, `axios`, or something else, and Express will receive it as though they originated from the Travel Buddy app.
+That means that you can call a route like `/api/travellers` from React using `fetch`, `Axios`, or something else, and Express will receive it as though it originated from the Travel Buddy app.

-You should install and configure a database driver for Postgres as we have using in this project or any other database as, MySQL, MongoDB etc to get data interacting and make this app work correctly, you can find scripts used to run queries to create each table anda data used to interact in our application.
+You should install and configure a database driver for Postgres as we have using in this project or any other database such as MySQL, MongoDB, etc to get data interacting and make this app work correctly, you can find scripts used to run queries to create each table and data used to interact in our application.

 **License**